 Import licences or import certificates

 Usually, you do not need an import licence or import certificate to import goods.
 But there are exceptions to this rule.
-For example, for medicines or certain plants you do need to apply for a permit or other document.
+For example, for medicines or agricultural products you do need to apply for a licence or certificate.

 Licence required for certain products